westofengland-ca/weca_qgis_release_notes/README.md

 # WECA QGIS file setup guide and release notes
 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
-A QGIS file exists with various map layers pre-loaded.
+A ready-made QGIS file exists with various map layers pre-loaded.
 To explore our GIS data, follow these steps carefully:
 1. Turn on your VPN
 2. Navigate to [this folder](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/QGIS_map_file) (open this link in a new tab)